 New York City

 You can gather with friends in a glitzy or cozy bar or club like the romantic Le Buodoir with Marie Antoinette-inspired decor, which was designed to look like the private chambers of the French Revolutionary queen herself.
 Or, check out the dance scene at Baby’s All Right in Williamsburg, offering an unpretentious dance party where you can get your groove on all night long, and come back for brunch the next day.
 There will be plenty of New Year's Eve Concerts and Shows to attend in and there are even New Year's Eve Cruises.
 T

 Head to Navy Pier for family-friendly entertainment, rides, and attractions.
 At midnight, watch a kaleidoscope of fireworks perfectly synchronized to inspiring music over Lake Michigan.

 New Year's Eve in Washington, D.C. is a spectacle with parties and specials at the large hotels and several fireworks displays.
 There are plenty of parties, balls, and bars for residents and visitors to enjoy in the nation's capital on New Year's Eve.
-Beyond the D.C. line, there are family-friendly First Night celebrations in Washington's nearby suburbs, including Old Town Alexandria.
+Beyond the central D.C., there are family-friendly First Night celebrations in Washington's nearby suburbs, including Old Town Alexandria.

 The roster of high-rolling activity on New Year's Eve in Las Vegas is exhaustive, with blockbuster shows and loads of parties.
 On the last night of the year, the entire Las Vegas Strip is shut down to traffic, and it becomes like one giant block party for more than 300,000 people.
 At midnight, the casinos launch a choreographed fireworks display.

 For an adventurous way to celebrate, Sundance Helicopters will have a limousine pick you up and take you to your helicopter, where you can toast the New Year with champagne as you fly over the Las Vegas Strip while fireworks go off below.

+Tropical Florida is always a good choice for ringing in a new year.
 Head down to Miami for a wild and glitzy New Year's Eve, or consider a New Year's Eve for the whole family at Disney World.
-Warm Florida is always a good choice for ringing in a new year.
+If you are without the kids, but can't make it the parks Disney, it's not hard to find an alternative New Year's Eve party in Orlando.

-And because New Orleans does everything a little differently, at midnight, “Baby New Year” will drop from its perch on the top of Jax Brewery (shops and restaurant area, not beer) followed by a fireworks show over the Mississippi and continued partying in the French Quarter.
+New Orleans is always up for a party.
+But for the biggest party of the year (after Mardi Gras, of course), head down to Jackson Square and spend New Year's Eve partying on Bourbon Street and listening to jazz music.
+Because New Orleans does everything a little differently, at midnight, “Baby New Year” will drop from its perch on the top of Jax Brewery Shopping Center followed by a fireworks show over the Mississippi and continued partying in the French Quarter.